Open to the Public

-At least eight rare and endangered plant species have been identified at this site, including the globally threatened glade cress (Leavenworthia exigua var.
-Laciniata), which is found only in select areas in Bullitt and Jefferson counties.
-This plant has adapted to grow in small depressions on the exposed bedrock.
-In springtime, Glade cress produces tiny white flowers.
+Specifically, At least eight rare and endangered plant species have been identified at this site, including the globally threatened glade cress (Leavenworthia exigua var.
+Laciniata), which has adapted to grow in small depressions on the exposed bedrock.
+This plant is found only in select areas in Bullitt and Jefferson counties.

 What the Conservancy Has Done/Is Doing

 At Pine Creek Barrens, the Conservancy is working to maintain and restore the rare plants and natural communities found here by identifying and treating invasive species, cutting and removing cedar trees and hardwoods, and implementing controlled burning.

 Take a Listen

 Our own Communications and Marketing Manager, Hayley Lynch, talks about the Conservancy's Pine Creek Barrens Preserve to "The Local Life" on WCHQ 100.9FM.
 Listen now by tuning in to 32:41 on the recording.

 Watch a slideshow of the event!

 Visit Pine Creek Barrens Nature Preserve to enjoy passive recreation activities like hiking, bird watching and photography.
 There is also one table dedicated to picnicking.